lnthanhhcmus/DualPGPR/README.md

-# Mining Users' Preferences in Recommender Systems: A Reinforced Knowledge Graph Reasoning Approach
+# Enhancing Personalized Recommender Systems through Explainable User Preference Mining and Reinforced Knowledge Graph Reasoning

-The implementation of the proposed DualPGPR model.
+The DualPGPR model is under reviewing.

 ## Datasets
 The datasets used in the experiments are from Amazon available at http://jmcauley.ucsd.edu/data/amazon/.
 The preprocessed datasets are in the `data` folder.